TebahsoftOfficial/finger.stt/README.md

 So, many SW want to use voice input functions for inputting user's requests.

-This Open Source program helps you to choose the right STT engine.
+# This Open Source program helps you to choose the right STT engine.

+1) We provide sample source codes for connecting famous STT engines (Google, NAVER, etc.).
+2) We provide the editor to correct STT engine's errors.

-Furthermore, you can create simple SW using voice recognition technique.
+You can create simple SW using voice recognition technique. (please refer to following demo)

 ![Demo](https://github.com/TebahSoft/finger.stt/blob/main/realtime%20STT.gif?raw=true)

+You can visit the demo site [here](https://118.67.132.111/)